Facebook

 6.3 WIFI dimming lighting control solution Dimming

-WIFI networked smart dimmers allow you to remotely control LEDs via a WiFi connection.
+WiFi networked smart dimmers allow you to control LEDs remotely via a WiFi connection.
 When setting up a "smart" office lighting system, these dimmers can be controlled through an online system.
-The disadvantage of this method is that it requires a good network distribution in the lighting area, that is, the price of smart dimming controllers is slightly expensive, and a dedicated system needs to be developed to control lighting dimming or access cloud platform management.
+The disadvantage of this method is that it requires a good network distribution in the lighting area; that is, the price of smart dimming controllers is slightly expensive, and a dedicated system needs to be developed to control lighting dimming or access cloud platform management.

 6.4 Zigbee dimming